Clubhouse app shows Chinese people's willingness to talk taboos | DW | 10.02.2021

-One can easily come across debates between Chinese users and users from other parts of the world on topics such as Hong Kong, Taiwan or the re-education camps in western Xinjiang province.
+One can easily come across debates between Chinese users and users from other parts of the world on topics such as Hong Kong, Taiwan and the reeducation camps in western Xinjiang province.

-For activists and observers outside of China, Clubhouse offered a rare opportunity for them to engage in genuine dialogue with people in China.
-The "Great Firewall" set up by the Chinese government often prevents such discussions from taking place.
+For activists and observers outside of China, Clubhouse offered a rare opportunity to engage in genuine dialogue with people in China.
+The "Great Firewall" set up by China's government often prevents such discussions from taking place.

-"I think a lot of these rooms achieved the effect of reconciliation, as people from China and other communities exchange views and opinions in a genuine and rational way," said Badiucao, a Chinese-Australian artist.
+"I think a lot of these rooms achieved the effect of reconciliation, as people from China and other communities exchange views and opinions in a genuine and rational way," Badiucao, a Chinese-Australian artist, told DW.
 "I think the format of these discussions is really great."

-However, these genuine exchanges were short-lived, as users in China began to share screenshots of error messagesthat they received when they tried to log into Clubhouse late on Monday.
-Shortly after that, chatrooms talking about the ban began to emerge on Clubhouse after some users in China re-entered app through VPN, a tool that all Chinese citizens rely on to access foreign websites or social media platforms banned in China.
+The exchanges were short-lived, however, as users in China documented in screenshots of error messages that they had received when they tried to log into Clubhouse late on Monday.
+Shortly after that, chat rooms talking about the ban began to emerge on Clubhouse after some users in China reentered app through VPN, a tool that many people rely on to access foreign websites or social media platforms banned in China.

 "While most of us knew the ban was coming, I still felt sad that one of the very few channels for us to interact with people from other parts of the world in a genuine way has been closed abruptly," said one Chinese user in a room.